sebastiandedeyne/sebastiandedeyne.com/content/links/2023/e-ink-newspaper-artwork.md

 {{< figure src="/media/project-e-ink.webp" >}}

 I have a strong attraction towards e-ink.
 I think it's because despite being state of the art technology, e-ink doesn't feel "digital".
-In the case of this displat: it's there, it's connected, but it's static.
+In the case of this display: it's there, it's connected, but it's static.
 It's up to date but doesn't grab your attention.